puppetlabs-toy-chest/razor-server/doc/api.md

 to this policy at the most.
 This can either be set to `nil`, indicating that an unbounded number of nodes can be bound to this policy, or a positive integer to set an upper bound.

+The `node_metadata` allows a pollicy to apply apply metadata to a node when it binds.
+This is NON AUTHORITIVE in that it will not replace existing metadata on the node with the same keys it will only add keys that are missing.

 ### Enable/disable policy